Knuth-Programming-Hub/KLE-bot/README.md

 ## Usage

-Use `!help` to get the list of available commands.
+- Use `!help` to get the list of available commands.
-To get more details about a specific command you can use `!help <command-name>`.
+- To get more details about a specific command you can use `!help <command-name>`.
+- In order to run admin-only commands, you need to have the _Admin_ role, which needs to be created in your Discord server and assign it to yourself/other administrators.

 ## License